 For some newcomers, driving in Houston can be a little overwhelming.
-Setting aside the sheer size of the nation's fourth largest city, many visitors or recent transplants are taken off-guard by Houston's aggressive driving culture.
-Here are some tips to help you navigate:
+Setting aside the sheer size of the nation's fourth largest city, many visitors or recent transplants are taken off-guard by Houston's aggressive driving culture and unique vehicular vernacular.
+Whether you've been in the city for a day or a decade, here are some tips to help you navigate Houston swiftly and safely.

 01 of 07